ANRGUSC/DNAD/README.md

 # Network_Anomaly_Detection_CIRCE
-Network Anomaly Detection application customized for CIRCE framework.
+Network Anomaly Detection application customized for CIRCE framework (available here: https://github.com/ANRGUSC/CIRCE).
 CIRCE accepts pipelined computations described in a form of a Directed Acyclic Graph (DAG).
 It requires that each task in a graph is written as a Python function in a separate file.

 # Network Anomaly Detection: Task Graph
-The application task graph is inspired from Hashdoop [1, 2], where a MapReduce framework is used for anomaly detection.
+The application task graph, shown below, is intended for dispersed computing.
+It is inspired from Hashdoop [1, 2], where a MapReduce framework is used for anomaly detection.
 We have modified the codes from [2] to suit our purpose.
-Application DAG is shown below.

  ![alt tag](https://github.com/ANRGUSC/Network_Anomaly_Detection_CIRCE/blob/master/DAG.jpg)